Benjamin Franklin Award of North America

 Her first response, she admits, was an interior grumble: “Who’s got the time?”
 She was, she recalls, hurrying to get the estate plan finished and get back to work.

 But when she began to read the missives, she found the time well-spent.
-In fact Sladek, who had always hated reading history because “it didn’t attach emotion to facts” was soon captivated – both by the personal story of her father whose early adulthood she had never thought to imagine, and the larger story of a war she had believed had no relationship to her own life.
+In fact Sladek, who had always hated reading history because “it didn’t attach emotion to facts” was soon captivated – both by the personal story of her father whose early adulthood she had never thought to imagine, and the larger story of a war she had believed had no relationship to her own

 “I found myself in dad’s chair, reading by his reading light, and I never stopped,” she said.
 “I called my husband and said, ‘I’ll be home a week late.’”